b-lev/Python-Setup/README.md

 ModuleNotFoundError: No module named 'random_words'
 ```

 Python ships with a large set of [standard libraries](https://docs.python.org/3.9/library/index.html).
 There a ton of high-quality third-party libraries available as well.
 (The source code for many  third party libraries is often stored  on github, it turns out.)
-In the code above, you can see that I've used the random_words library.
+In the code above, you can see that I've used the random_words library, but it's not installed on your computer yet.

 For any good third party library, there are typical two important websites: it's pypi.org page containing documentation and it's homepage.
 (It turns out that most of the time, the homepage for a library is typically github.)
 For random_words, they are: